 At 110 Stone Street South is a magnificent turn-of-the-century brick and mortar building that was built to replace the town’s original Post Office.
 Not far from there is the Gananoque Clock Tower.
 This profound red brick spire was presented to Gananoque from the late Charles Macdonald as a gift in 1903.
 A short walk from the tower will also bring you to St. Andrew’s Presbyterian Church, which is the town’s oldest first built in 1854.

 The last stop on our mini tour of Gan’s historic buildings was the former Spring & Axle Company (above) at 21-9 King Street East.
-Today the building houses the Axle Works and Bell Tower Mall.
+Today the building houses the Axle Works.
 This gorgeous limestone building is home to Steel Style Garage a clothing retailer – and a yoga studio called the Ledger Room.

 It is also the location of a particularly famous dining venue and our next destination!